There just aren't enough hours in the day to accomplish everything you need to do, and it can feel like an added |

 11. Take a walk break during the day.
 Even 20 minutes can make a difference in your energy level, plus it gives you time to clear your head.
 If you walk with a friend or colleague, it also gives you time to socialize.

 12. Whenever possible, walk.
 Increase the amount of time you can walk, versus sit or drive.
-It doesn’t take that much extra time to park a bit farther from the store entrance, or to make a personal visit to a colleague rather than phoning, instant messaging or e-mailing.
+It doesn’t take that much extra time to park a bit farther from the store entrance, or to make a personal visit to a colleague rather than phoning, messaging or e-mailing.

 13. Get enough sleep.
 Even if you gain more time in your day by cutting back on sleep, you will be less effective throughout the day, as your energy level and cognitive functioning will be reduced.
 Insufficient sleep also makes you more susceptible to illness.
 By getting enough sleep, you become more efficient during the time you are awake.